 That kind of talk has, to a remarkable extent, been silenced by the sex abuse revelations.
 One must not forget how common it was, from the 1960s to the 1990s.
 A series of attempts were made to gain UN recognition for groups campaigning for the legalisation of paedophilia, well into the present century.
 The imposition of 'non judgemental' sex education on our schools even today is left over from this general movement.
 Specifically, the 'let it all hang out' approach to counselling was actually imposed on many religious orders and dioceses in the wake of the Second Vatican Council, with priests preaching on sexual morality and wanting to say the Traditional Mass alike being condemned as too 'rigid'.
 (And seminarians showing signs of 'rigidity' being ruthlessly ejected.)

-If you want it from the horse's mouth, listen to this fascinating talk by Dr William Coulson (alternatively, here's a short article), who took the psycho-analytic techniques of Carl Rogers to religious communities ion the 1970s, and is convinced that sexual abuse followed.
+If you want it from the horse's mouth, listen to this fascinating talk by Dr William Coulson (alternatively, here's a short interview), who took the psycho-analytic techniques of Carl Rogers to religious communities ion the 1970s, and is convinced that sexual abuse followed.
 Rogers' approach is to say 'follow your bliss' - 'do what feels right'.
 It turned out that some of the clergy who had been stopping themselves from following their natural urges, and stopped bothering after listening to this, had been following the norms of Natural Law which protect the innocent.
 Carl Rogers had forgotten about Original Sin.